firas-al7/CS50/README.md

-# CS50
+# CS50 from Hardvard University
 Programming is fun ;)
-THis contains all the codings and projects given to me from The CS50 of Harvard University
+THis contains all the problems and projects I have done by The CS50 Course from Harvard University